-Richard is chartered accountant and Chair of the UK Sepsis Trust.
+Richard is a chartered accountant and Chair of the UK Sepsis Trust.
 Richard has been involved with the charity since 2015.

 Mark is a Solicitor at Irwin Mitchell’s Birmingham office and specialises in medical law, inquests and civil litigation.
 He acts for individuals with sepsis and bereaved families.
 Mark has witnessed the incredible impact of sepsis on his clients and their families and is motivated to raise awareness.
-He also enjoys a new fundraising challenge and is committed to making a difference to the Trust and its supporters.
+He also enjoys a fundraising challenge and is committed to making a difference to the Trust and its supporters.

 With a background as an NHS Consultant in Intensive Care, I founded the charity having watched one too many people die needlessly.
 I'm now privileged to be able to save lives globally by providing solutions and by influencing change through advising the UK Government and World Health Organisation.